How we tested

 Examining Cleaver Handles

 Handle design also informed our preferences.
 We liked longer handles of at least 4.75 inches; shorter ones didn’t leave quite enough room for large-handed testers to grasp.
 And we preferred handles that were neither so thick that small-handed testers had a hard time keeping their fingers around them nor so narrow that other testers felt they had to clench them tightly to control them: A circumference of 3.25 inches was about right for most people.
 We also liked handles that eschewed ergonomic bumps or prominent bolsters, as these limited the cleavers’ affordance (the variety of grips we could use).
 And we generally preferred handles that were made with wood or rubbery plastics, which helped us keep our grip on the cleavers—an important consideration when combining big knives with slippery raw meat.
 (Contrary to popular belief, wood harbors no more bacteria than any other material, as long as it’s carefully cleaned with hot water and soap.)
 That said, both wood handles and more conventional plastic handles sometimes loosened or even cracked during use—a tendency that diminished their durability.

-We tested 13 cleavers priced from $10.67 to $179.95, chopping through raw chicken parts, butternut squashes, and whole roast ducks.
+We tested 13 cleavers priced from roughly $10.00 to roughly $180.00, chopping through raw chicken parts, butternut squashes, and whole roast ducks.
 We had professional butchers and test cooks of different hand sizes, dominant hands, and levels of butchering experience examine and use them.
 Cleavers were evaluated on their ease of use, blade and handle design, and durability.
 All models were purchased online, and they appear in order of preference.